mihasm/obsidian-autosave-control/README.md

 - **Exiting Obsidian**: If you exit Obsidian, the plugin intercepts the event and saves all locked files before letting Obsidian quit.
 - **Closing Tabs**: If you close the editor tab of a file, the plugin unlocks and saves the file immediately.
 - **Switching Files**: If you switch the editor tab of a file to another file, the plugin unlocks and saves the file immediately.
+- **Renaming Files**: If you rename a file which is currently under lock, the plugin detects the action and makes sure that the content is being stored to the new file name.
+- **Status Indicator**: A status icon is displayed in the status bar of the Obsidian interface.
+When files are locked and unsaved, the icon turns blue, with a tooltip saying "Changes pending save."
+Once all files are saved, the icon turns green, and the tooltip reads "All changes saved."

 ## Configuration